lucmans/digistring/readme.md

 `p`: Play recorded audio back.
 `perf`: Print performance stats to stdout.
 `-r [w] [h]`: Run with given resolution.
-`-s`: Generate sine wave as input instead of using the recording device.
+`-s [f]`: Generate sine wave as input instead of using the recording device.
+Optionally, specify the frequency in hertz.